An experience is a private thing. (we don’t do mass-tourism and this is why)…

 That kind of tourism kills what it loves as someone has eloquently put it.
 A bit of tourism is healthy and beneficial to all.
 But the balance between just right and too much is precarious, and in the recent years the scale is tipping over to the decidedly negative.

-You came to experience something of a place far from home.
+Didn’t you come to this place to experience something of a place far from home?
 That is very different from walking through a museum so you can tell the folks back home “you did it”.
-Stop being a tourist.
+Stop being a mass-tourist.
 Think about how you travel and how you behave as a visitor.

 Think before you post something online, before you take the next selfie.

 Venice was once a special place to visit.
-Now it has no local residents.
-Its just chains and shops and cruise ships.
-You can get most of what it has to offer at the your home-town mall.
+Now Venice has no local residents – they moved out because of mass-tourism.
+Now Venice consists only of chains and shops and cruise ships.
+Mom & Pop are extinct.
+Now you can get most of what Venice has to offer at your home-town mall.
+How special!

-The Internet is certainly enabling this destruction of beautiful little towns and local economies.
-It may have helped you find the beautiful little town.
-But why detail that on Google, so that another faceless multinational corporation makes more money?
-What is really in this for you and your fellow travelers?
-Why not let them discover the beautiful little town the same way you did?
+The Internet certainly helped you find that beautiful little town, but why broadcast that to the world on Google?
+So that another faceless multinational corporation makes more money?
+What is really in this for you?
+Why not let others discover the beautiful little town the same way you did?
 They will be happy you did (not post it online).

 We offer experiences.
 An experience is a private thing.